 Memorial Day poppies appear every year and raise funds for a great cause.
 But what is the history behind wearing one of these red flowers?

-In most of those other countries, the poppy is worn on and leading up to Armistice Day (also known as Remembrance Day) on November 11, which is Veterans Day in the United States, or on ANZAC Day (April 25) in New Zealand and Australia, which commemorates the Australian and New Zealand Army Corps troops who served in the 1915 Gallipoli Campaign.
+In most of those other countries, the poppy is worn on and leading up to Armistice Day (also known as Remembrance Day) on Nov.
+11, which is Veterans Day in the United States.
+In New Zealand and Australia, it’s worn on ANZAC Day (April 25), which commemorates the Australian and New Zealand Army Corps troops who served in the 1915 Gallipoli Campaign.
 But in the United States, the poppy is worn on Memorial Day, not Veterans Day.
 You may get a better sense of the holiday through these Memorial Day quotes.

 The history of the Memorial Day poppy

 The poppy as a symbol of war casualties started with a poem.
 In the spring of 1915, a Canadian artillery unit brigade surgeon named Lieutenant Colonel John McCrae saw bright-red poppies blooming on the war-torn fields where so many soldiers had lost their lives.
 The sight moved him to write the famous poem “In Flanders Fields”: